How to Quit a Job the Right WayFebruary 10, 2020

 If you’re actively looking for another opportunity, it may be best to wait until you’ve officially accepted another job offer before you resign from your current position.
 Otherwise, you may face an unplanned gap in employment that could affect your finances, insurance coverage and other benefits.

 Once you’ve decided you’re ready to resign, be sure to keep the conversation polite and professional.
 Employers recognize that sometimes employees want to pursue new ventures, and by acting professionally, you can stay on good terms and maintain a relationship that may lead to future opportunities.

-Two weeks notice is the standard length of time to give an employer before you leave.
-However, if you’ve signed an employment contract, make sure you’re honoring any rules around length of notice.
+Two weeks' notice is the standard length of time to give an employer before you leave.
+However, if you’ve signed an employment contract, make sure you’re honoring any rules around the length of notice.

-Depending on your availability, you may be willing to stay longer than the typical two-week period — especially if your new job doesn’t start for several weeks or you’re transitioning to self-employment.
-Regardless of the length of notice you provide, be sure to let your employer know as soon as possible and include this information in your letter of resignation.
+Depending on your availability, you may be willing to stay longer than the typical two-week period—especially if your new job doesn’t start for several weeks or you’re transitioning to self-employment.
+Regardless of the length of notice you provide, be sure to let your employer know as soon as possible and include this information in your resignation letter.

 In some cases, a job may be more to you than simply a method of earning money.
 Depending on how long you’ve been with an organization, you may have developed strong bonds with your co-workers and leaders, developed new skills, worked your way up to a high-level position, taken on greater responsibilities and grown as a professional.
 Your experiences from your current job likely helped you earn your new opportunity, so it’s important to show your gratitude.

 Take time to personally thank co-workers and leaders with whom you’ve worked closely.
 Not only is this proper etiquette, but it can also help you grow your network.
 You never know when you may be in a position to help a former colleague find a new opportunity and vice versa.